 Literally, replication means the process of duplication.
 In molecular biology, DNA replication is the primary stage of inheritance.
 Central dogma explains how the DNA makes its own copies through DNA replication which then codes for the RNA in transcription and further, RNA codes for the proteins by translation.

-Let’s go through DNA replication and Meselson and Stahl’s Experiment.
+Let’s go through Meselson and Stahl Experiment and DNA replication.